PerimeterX/perimeterx-nginx-plugin/examples/Custom Block Page + funCAPTCHA + Redirect/README.md

-reCAPTCHA Example
+funCaptcha Example
 -----------------
-> This folder contains an example of a reCAPTCHA implementation.
-The original PerimeterX reCAPTCHA page has been customized, with a different color background, some icons and some colored texts.
+> This folder contains an example of a funCaptcha implementation.
+The original PerimeterX funCAPTCHA page has been customized, with a different color background, some icons and some colored texts.

 In order to use the example: